-River engineering, including stopbanks and diversions, protect land and infrastructure from damage by flooding.
+Flood management systems River engineering, including stopbanks and diversions, protect land and protect land used and infrastructure from damage by flooding. inhabited by people and livestock.12

-3.11.2 Objectives/Ngā Whāinga
+3.11.2 Objectives and Freshwater Objectives/Ngā Whāinga

-Objective 1: Long-term restoration and protection of water quality for each sub-catchment and Freshwater Management Unit/Te Whāinga 1: Te whakaoranga tauroa me te tiakanga tauroa o te kounga wai ki ia riu kōawaawa me te Wae Whakahaere i te Wai Māori
+Objective 1: Long term restoration and protection of water quality for each sub catchment and Freshwater Management Unit/Te Whāinga 1: Te whakaoranga tauroa me te tiakanga tauroa o to kounga wai ki ia riu kōawaawa me te Wae Whakahaere i te Wai Māori

-By 2096 at the latest 13, a reduction in the discharges of nitrogen, phosphorus, sediment and microbial pathogens to land and water results in achievement of the restoration and protection of the Waikato and Waipā Rivers, such that of the 80-year water quality attribute targets states 14 in Table 3.11-1 are met 15.
+By 2096 at the latest, a reduction in the discharges of nitrogen, phosphorus, sediment and microbial pathogens to land and water results in achievement of the restoration and protection of the Waikato and Waipā Rivers, such that of the 80-yea water quality attribute targets states in Table 3.11 1 are met.